mambalex/cert-manager/README.md

 ```

 ## Set up DNS
-1. Point the domain name to the public ip
+1. Point the domain name to the public ip of your local enviroment
 2. Configure port forwarding on the router

 ## Deploy a sample app